Tuesday, December 31, 2024

 sitting outside her oceanfront cottage

-then on to the other end
+then on to the tip of the Cape

-Stanley Kunitz's tiered garden
+and Stanley Kunitz's tiered garden,

 snakes dangling head-down, entwined